Get Help Today(877) 648-4288

 - Rise in body temperature

-As many people use Ecstasy at music festivals or parties, this act of binging and withdrawing can cause adverse side effects, including anxiety, aggression, irritability, and permanent damage to the heart.
+As many people use Ecstasy at music festivals or parties, this act of binging and withdrawing can cause adverse side effects, including anxiety, aggression, irritability, dehydration, seizures, and permanent damage to the heart.

 Social Influence And Ecstasy Addiction

 This increased social usage can cause many problems.
 Especially in people with social anxiety disorder or other mental health issues, saying “no” may seem scary or impossible.
-Using the drug once can lead one down a rabbit hole that ends with addiction.
+Using the drug once can easily progress to regular use and ultimately an addiction.

 At social gatherings, people tend to use Ecstasy repeatedly.
-When the effects of the first dose begin to wear off after a few hours, they’ll often take more to keep the high feeling going.
-Redosing increases the risk of serious side effects.
+When the effects of the first dose begin to wear off after a few hours, they’ll often take more to maintain their “high.”
+Re-dosing increases the risk of serious side effects.

 Take action & empower yourself